-The Officer for the Handicapped for the University is Grover T. Jacobs, who is located in Room 103 the Library Building.
+The University's Officer for the Handicapped is Grover T. Jacobs, whose office is located in Room 103 in the Library Building.
 He should be contacted with regard to any matter relating to the handicapped.

 SCHOLARSHIPS

 Through the patronage of several local donors, Auburn University at Montgomery is able to award tuition scholarships to qualified students.
 These scholarships are awarded annually, but are subject to renewal, based upon the student's academic standing.